fcas/determined/docs/release-notes/workspace-namespace-binding.rst

 **New Features**

 -  **Cluster:** The ``namespace`` field in the Kubernetes Resource Manager configuration has been deprecated.
-A new field, ``default_namespace``, has been introduced.
-This field serves as the default namespace for deploying Pods and ConfigMaps when the workspace associated with a workload is not bound to a specific namespace.
+Add a new field, ``default_namespace``.
+This field serves as the default namespace for deploying namespaced resources when the workspace associated with a workload is not bound to a specific namespace.
 The master configuration will accept either ``namespace`` or ``default_namespace`` fields; however, providing both fields will result in an error.